Battle of Trzciana: Battle

-The arquebusiers quickly collapsed as the hussars charged their flank and rear and fled in great disorder towards the north towards the rest of their army.
+The harquebusiers quickly collapsed as the hussars charged their flank and rear and fled in great disorder towards the north towards the rest of their army.
 Gustav Adolf arrived to aid the Rheincount and they regrouped by charging with Zacharias Pauli's squadron and Reinhold Anrep's Finnish squadron of 700 cavalry, but most of these were demoralised by the flight of the rearguard and joined within it.
 Gustav Adolf was at great risk as he and the remaining cavalry were pursued by Polish cossacks.
 He was almost captured by a cossack but escaped when one of his officers, (according to legend) Erik Soop, shot the attacker and enabled Gustavus to rejoin the rest of the cavalry.

-The situation was critical as the Swedes reached the village of Straszewo, but Field Marshal Wrangel momentarily stabilised the situation by charging the pursuing Poles with his entire force of 2,150 cavalry.
+The situation was critical as the Swedes reached the village of Straszewo, but Field Marshal Wrangel momentarily stabilised the situation by charging the pursuing Poles with his entire force of 2,150 cavalrymen.
 This gave Gustav Adolf the time to reassemble 1,000 men of his fleeing squadrons and rejoin battle.
 Von Arnim's cuirassiers and Koniecpolski's hussars once again charged and the Swedes were thrown back once again, but this time in better order.
 The Swedes then began a withdrawal to Pułkowice (Pulkowitz) 7 km from Trzciana, where the Swedish guard cuirassiers and Streiff's squadron of 750 men took up a defensive position.

-During their retreat, the Swedes were subjected to a fierce pursuit.
+During their retreat the Swedes were subjected to fierce attacks, suffering heavy losses.
 As they neared Pułkowice (Pulkowitz), they were relieved by a counterattack by Streiffs squadron.
-The battle now reached a deadlock until von Arnim once again caught up with his cuirassiers and turned the battle against the Swedes.
-The Swedes again withdrew, this time to Neudorf (Nowa Wieś) where the infantry of 1,260 with 8 6x–12x pounder guns had taken up position by the river-crossing and without too much trouble were able to hold off the tired Polish-Imperial cavalry until darkness fell.
+The battle now reached a deadlock until von Arnim once again caught up with his cuirassiers and turned the battle against the Swedes again.
+The Swedes again withdrew, this time to Neudorf (Nowa Wieś) where their 1,260-strong infantry with eight 6 and 12 pounder cannons had taken up position by the river-crossing, and without too much trouble were able to hold off the tired Polish-Imperial cavalry until darkness fell.
 The following day the Swedes were able to withdraw unmolested to Marienburg (Malbork).